brjezierski/definition-mining/README.md

 ```

 ## Extract definitions
 The input file should be in the JSON format with a phrase per row in a column whose title is passed to the `--text_column` flag.
-The mostt relevant flags are displayed in the example below.
+The most relevant flags are displayed in the example below.
 The two languages supported are `de` and `en` which use the models available in our huggingface repo.
 Instead, a local directory with the model called `pytorch_model.bin` can be passed as an argument to the flag `--model_dir`.
 More flags are avilable with the help command.
 They overlap with some of the flags of the training script.
 The output file can be found in the labeled_data directory.

 ```
 python mine_definitions.py --input_file ../data/de/kurier_phrases.json --language de --text_column phrase